yorunoken/stream-overlay/src/routes/bmac/README.md

 1. Access the donation overlay at:
    `http://localhost:4000/bmac/style1/`

-2. Access the admin panel at:
+2. Access the dashboard at:
    `http://localhost:4000/bmac/panel/`

 3. To test without real donations, you can send a test webhook payload to the `/bmac` endpoint